sainivishal70556/Error-Handling-In-Solidity/README.md

 ## Description

 This program is a  contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has a multiple function in which we can explore all the three statements of errors which is Require() , Assert() and Revert().
+The contract has a multiple function in which we can explore all the three statements of errors which is Require().
 ## Getting Started

 ### Executing program